close

 The concept of “humanity in the workplace” is not entirely new.
 While there are plenty of leaders that merely view their workforce as numbers and faceless drivers of productivity, there are also many leaders that prioritize the physical and mental wellbeing of their talent.
 So, what sets aside 2023 as an outlier for focusing on these attributes more so than in months past?

 As the COVID-19 pandemic expanded and ultimately disrupted billions of lives, many workers used this time as an opportunity for personal introspection, reevaluating their goals in life and at work (and their career journeys to date).
 Workers newly entrusted within their organizations also felt empowered to take ownership of their careers.
 Many discovered renewed passions for social causes, a need for work-life integration, and career journeys that defined their sense of self.
 Those pursuits began playing out at the end of 2021 — referred to as “The Great Resignation” — and continued throughout most of 2022.
 The millions of workers who left their jobs during this period sent a message to their employers that a new set of workplace criteria was being considered.
-Issues like empathy, diversity, equity, inclusion, and other business culture considerations were identified as critical needs of the new-normal enterprise.
+Other business culture considerations were identified as critical needs of the new-normal enterprise.
 Suddenly the need for a strategy to develop, communicate, and realize corporate values became an important way to retain current talent and attract new workers.

 This sets the stage for 2023 as a critical year for “the human factor,” as businesses now have to contend with managing through economic uncertainty, an increasingly-tightening labor market, and a delicate balance between hanging onto pandemic-era reliance on remote and hybrid workplace models and desiring workers to return to in-person collaboration.
 Simply put: leading with a human edge might be the only way for enterprises to truly enhance talent retention while improving the ways they get work done in a challenging business environment.